-Preheat oven 350F
+Preheat oven 350F.

 Butter and flour your baking pans, line the bottom with parchment.

 In a medium bowl sift together flour (200grams), cinnamon(1tsp), nutmeg(1/4tsp), ginger(1/4tsp), cloves(1/8tsp), salt(1/2tsp) and baking powder (1 tsp and 1/2tsp).
 Set aside.

-- Scrape the whipped egg white into another bowl.
+Scrape the meringue into another bowl.
 Set aside.
-Put all the egg yolks into the mixing bowl you just used for making the meringue.
+Put all the egg yolks (4) into the mixing bowl you just used for making the meringue.
 It is okay, it doesn’t have to be spotless.
-Add remaining sugar to the egg yolks, using same wire whip attachment, mix the egg yolks, first at medium speed and then at high speed, once your egg yolks have doubled in volume and became pale in color, add pumpkin puree.
+Add remaining sugar (100 grams) to the egg yolks.
+Using same wire whip attachment mix the egg yolks with sugar.
+First at medium speed and then at high speed.
+Once your egg yolks have doubled in volume and became pale in color (ribbon stage) add pumpkin puree.
 Beat till well blended together.